How Long Does SR22 Last in Indiana? 3 vs 5 Years β€” BMV Rules (2026)

 While securing the SR22 is a crucial step, it is only one part of the reinstatement process.
 Let's say you buy your SR22 policy on June 1st.
 However, you still owe the Indiana BMV a $300 reinstatement fee, and you haven't yet submitted your court clearance documents.
 Your insurance company filed the SR22 on June 1st, but your license is still officially suspended.
 The BMV will not begin counting your three consecutive years just because you are paying for the insurance.
 If you wait three years from June 1st to cancel your policy, you will find out the hard way that your clock never actually started.

-The Correct Answer: Reinstatement Date Confirmed by myBMV
+The Correct Answer: BMV Reinstatement Date Confirmed by myBMV

-The absolute, definitive answer to when the clock starts is the date your driver's license is officially reinstated by the state.
+The definitive answer is the date your driver's license is officially reinstated by the Indiana BMV.

 For the three-year or five-year clock to begin, three things must happen simultaneously: